 Hall and his wife, Jennifer, currently reside in Spring Arbor, Michigan.

-Rich Bradley begins his first year as the assistant coach of the Spring Arbor University men’s and women’s bowling teams.
+Rich Bradley begins his second year as the assistant coach of the Spring Arbor University men’s and women’s bowling teams.

 Bradley began his bowling career at the young age of five years old.
 His love for the sport continued to grow over the years and, after teaching his children to bowl, the transition to coaching others seemed inevitable.